-Besides the Company, Mr Suresh also sits on board of Zylog Systems Asia Pacific Pte Ltd, a substantial shareholder of the Company.
+Besides the Company, Mr Suresh also sits on board of Zylog Systems Asia Pacific Pte Ltd, a major shareholder of the Company.

-Mr Suresh does not have any family relationship with any other Directors and/or major shareholders of the Company saved as otherise disclosed.
+Mr Suresh does not have any family relationship with any other Directors and/or major shareholders of the Company.
 Neither has he been convicted of any offences in the last ten (10) years.
-Mr Suresh attended all five of the Board Meetings held in the financial year ended 31 March 2011.
+Mr Suresh attended three out of four of the Board Meetings held in the financial year ended 31 March 2012.